 - She believes that surrogacy is “harmful” and that “it’s a practice society should not be enforcing.”
 In an amicus brief to the Supreme Court, she argued that “pregnant women who conceive spontaneously” have better outcomes.
 Her advocacy made sweeping generalizations about which families are deserving of parenthood, implying that children conceived by IVF are inferior and that children suffer developmentally if they are separated from their gestational parent.

 - She used a divorce proceeding to attack the legal basis for Roe v.
 Wade.
-She tried to secure legal rights for frozen fertilized eggs, a common strategy used by extremists who want to completely ban abortion, without exceptions, which could criminalize anyone who seeks or performs pregnancy-related care.
+She tried to secure legal rights for frozen fertilized eggs, a common strategy used by extremists who want to completely ban abortion, without exceptions, which could punish anyone who seeks or performs pregnancy-related care.
 Thankfully, the court rejected her arguments.

 - She represented several employers, including a for-profit employer, challenging a St. Louis non-discrimination law that protects individuals from being fired or pushed out of housing based on their reproductive decisions, such as using birth control or in vitro fertilization.
 While a federal court blocked enforcement of the non-discrimination law against the organizations she represented, it rejected her arguments to invalidate the law altogether.